Ghizer, Gilgit-Baltistan

-Villages

 Ghizer Valley and Phander Valley are located in the west of District Gupis–Yasin.
 It includes the villages of Rawat, Shamaran, Chashi, Phander, Ghizer, Gulaghmuli, Golaghtori, Terich, Handarap, Handarap Nallah including Lake, Herkush, Teru, Karim Abad, Hilthi, Barset and a wide area of Khukush Nallah, Shandur.

 Administratively, Tehsil Phander is a new tehsil and is under the jurisdiction of GB-LA 30.
 The Phander Village is the headquarter of the Tehsil Phander.
 However, Ghizer (originally called Gherz) is also a populated village within this tehsil.

-Passes

-Ghizer Valley is in a highly mountainous place.
-It is situated along with the border of Swat and Chitral.
-The Shandur Pass connects Ghizer Valley with Chitral, while the Dadarili (Dadaili) Pass connects Ghizer Valley to Swat.
-Another pass to Swat District is nearby Khukush Lake, which is called Naghlacho Dahar.
-There is another pass, which is "Chumarkhan Ann", which connects Barset to Mestuj Chapali.
-Along with Chumarkhan Ann, Ghotbar Ann is situated, which connect Barset with Harchin.
-All these passes are easy for the tourists and hikers to shorten their journey.

 Lakes

 Ghizer Valley has a number of lakes including;